A. Introduction

 Performance appraisal is a measurement and systematic comparison of individual, group and organizational variables, supported in a framework of skills and/or pre-defined objectives.

-Inorganizations, it is common to implement performance measurement processes to assist, at the organizational level, in administrative decisions (e.g., salaries, promotions, compensations, transfers and dismissals) and, at the individual level, to help people to recognize the assessment made based on their performance (positive or negative), but also to allow the evaluator to give the employee feedback on his/her performance and how to improve (António et al., 2017).
+In organisations, it is common to implement performance measurement processes to assist, at the organisational level, in administrative decisions (e.g., salaries, promotions, compensations, transfers and dismissals) and, at the individual level, to help people to recognise the assessment made based on their performance (positive or negative), but also to allow the evaluator to give the employee feedback on his/her performance and how to improve (António et al., 2017).

 The performance evaluation is an important component of the human resources management activity.
 Employee performance monitoring permits organizations to assess whether or not the organization is getting what it is paying for.
 Monitoring also provides information that can be used for employee development (G. Stoney Alder, 2020).
 Organisations adopted performance measurement systems for a variety of reasons, but mainly to achieve control over the organisation (Panagiotis et al., 2011).